-Yea, and such retaliation is what Paganism itself hath declaimed against.
-A noted philosopher urges that against it that one would think should not need to be suggested to Christians; somewhat so prudential as might not only work upon the principle of love to others, but even that of self-love:-that then "the evil must perpetually circulate, and so must again and again return upon ourselves;" as indeed if that must be the measure,-to revile them that revile us, and "render evil for evil, railing for railing," (1 Peter ii.
-23; iii.
-9,)-we should never have done.
-It were a course which, once begun, could by that rule never find an end.
+Yea, and such retaliation is what paganism itself hath declaim-(Maxim.
+Tyr.
+Dissert.
+2.)
+A noted philosopher urges that against it, that, one would think, should not need to be suggested to christians, somewhat so prudential as might not only work upon the principle of love to others, but even that of self-love, that then the evil must perpetually circulate, and so must again and again return upon ourselves.
+As indeed if that must be the measure to revile them that revile us, (1 Pet.
+2. 23 chap.
+3. 9.) and render evil for evil, railing for railing. we should never have done.
+It were a course which once begun, could by that rule, never find an end.

-This, then, is the first part of the answer to the proposed question, What may be most hopefully done, &c.?
-The endeavour of having our hearts knit together in love would surely do much toward it.
+This then is the first part of the answer to the proposed question.
+What may be most hopefully done, &c.
+The endeavour of having our hearts knit together in love would surely do much towards it.
 And this is agreeable to any the most private capacity.
-No man can pretend his sphere is too narrow, if his soul be not, for the exercise of love toward fellow-Christians.
-And I hope it is agreeable to all our principles: sure, no man will say it is against his conscience to love his brother.
+No man can pretend his sphere is too narrow (if his soul be not) for the exercise of love towards fellow-And I hope it is agreeable to all our principles.
+Sure no man will say it is against his conscience to love his brother.
 And the same must be said of,

-II.
-That other expedient, the endeavour to have our souls possessed with a more clear, efficacious, practical faith of the gospel; which was to make the other part of the answer to our question.
-And though this is the more important part, it is also so very evident, that we do not need to make this discourse swell to a bulk too unproportionable to the rest [which] it is to be joined with, by speaking largely to it.
+That other expedient, the endeavour to have our souls possessed with a more clear, efficacious, practical faith of the gospel, which was to make the other part of the answer to our question.
+And though this is the more important part, it is also so very evident, that we do not need to make this discourse swell to a bulk too unproportionable to the rest it is to be joined with by speaking largely to it.